JasonZhang0702/simplify-step-by-step/README.md

 # simplify-step-by-step
-following information is used for learning about *simplify-step-by-step* project
+This repository is used to reproduce the experimental results of _**Let’s Simplify Step by Step: Guiding LLM Towards Multilingual Zero-shot Readability-Controlled Sentence Simplification**_, and meanwhile, it supplements the details that are not described clearly in the paper.
+I hope it can help and inspire you.

-### project structure
+## 1. project structure
 ```
 simplify-step-by-step
-├─ data  # storing raw data which labeled cefr-level.
+├─ data  # storing raw data which includes at least two columns named "Rating" and "Sentence".
+│  ├─ ar
+│  ├─ en   # include CEFR-SP_partial
+│  ├─ fr
+│  ├─ hi
+│  ├─ ru
+│  ├─ prompt_expert  # Semantic prompt used in paper
-├─ img  # visual autto-evaluation metric comparison
+├─ img   # visual auto-evaluation metric (Acc, RMSE) comparison between one-step LLM and our DP-planner+CoT
 │  ├─ CEFR-SP
 │  └─ README
 │     ├─ ar